-Today, those years are described in past tense as Lovato celebrates five years of sobriety.
+Today, those years are described in past tense as Lovato celebrates six years of sobriety.
 However, that road to recovery was neither straight nor narrow.

-Her personal battles became a matter of public scrutiny in 2010 when she punched backup dancer Alex Welch while on tour with the Jonas Brothers.
+Her personal battles became a matter of public scrutiny in 2010 when she punched backup dancer Alex Welch while on tour for Camp Rock 2 with the Jonas Brothers.
 She subsequently checked into rehab for three months for unspecified medical issues.

 "Demi Lovato left her tour early this weekend in order to seek medical treatment for emotional and physical issues she has dealt with for some time," a rep for Lovato said in a statement to E! at the time.

 "Demi has decided to take personal responsibility for her actions and seek help.
 She is doing just that.
 She regrets not being able to finish her tour, but is looking forward to getting back to work in the near future."